asyncapi/studio/docs/introduction.md

-Studio is a tool to develop AsyncAPI documentation.
+Studio is an AsyncAPI development platform that enable users to create, visualise, collaborate on event-driven architectures.

 Using Studio you can develop an AsyncAPI document, visualize the flow of events, preview, validate, and convert the document to the latest version in one place.